 NNJR Driver’s Manual

-NNJR Driver’s Education focuses on teaching high performance driving in a safe environment.
+NNJR Driver’s Education teaches high performance driving in a safe environment.
 Novice track drivers get personal, one-on-one instruction from an Instructor who rides with them for the entire event.
 Drivers do not need any special preparation, nor does their Porsche.
 However, many drivers want to get a head start.
-And some drivers find that written material augments their on-track instruction.
+And many drivers find that written material augments their on-track instruction.
+So, for all of you who like to see it in writing, here goes.

 - References (if you want to go deep)